p7430/cubemars-debugging-notes/README.md

 I won't spend too much time here because I don't have a Parallels Desktop subscription anymore so I can't actually use the Upper Computer.
 However, there's already a good amount of online content to point you in the right direction, which I'll link below.

-Generally speaking, you will want to switch to MIT mode (if I remember correctly, there's a tab for this calle "Mode Switch" and you just click the MIT button), calibrate the motor, then "name" your motor by giving it a CAN Bus ID.
+Generally speaking, you will want to switch to MIT mode if you're in Servo mode (there's a tab for this calle "Mode Switch" and you just click the MIT button), calibrate the motor, then "name" your motor by giving it a CAN Bus ID.

 #### Here are some videos that give an overview:
 This is the most detailed video I found so far.
 It walks you through how to switch to MIT Mode (however I believe he skips the calibration stage): https://www.youtube.com/watch?v=5KYqYAnAdCM